rodu30/i18n-kit/README.md

 ```

 * They can be passed directly to the format function for the individual data to overwrite or
   complement the default options.
-This is helpful to overwrite global settings locally - except for
+This is helpful to overwrite global settings locally
-  messages (currently there is no use case where local options could be helpful for message
-  translation)

 <!-- * And they can be added or changed globally via the `options` setter.
 Use this in case you want to
   set options in a different place than where the class is instantiated: